 3. Ornaments – I searched all over for good priced ornaments that were the proper scale.
 The little deer was the most difficult to find.
 I searched party supply stores, cake decorating stores, and craft stores.
 I found these at the now discontinued “Roberts Craft”.
 All of the other ornaments came from Hobby Lobby.
 They had great prices, all 50% off of course.
 My advice there?
 Go the day after Halloween and buy anything you like cause it will be gone AND it will be on sale 50% then too.
 Mark your calendars for next year! (skip JoAnn, their ornaments are a RIPOFF)

 4. Trees – Walmart was my best source.
 They had tiny bushes $0.50, small trees $0.75, and medium trees for $1 (their large trees didn’t fit in any of my jars).
 Walmart’s trees varied from all white, light and dark green with a dusting of snow, and bright glitter green.
 They are in the tiny Christmas Village department.

 5. Hot Glue Gun – Most bloggers suggested epoxy glue, but I stuck with the good ole glue gun.
 It dried quickly on the glass and if you messed up, it was easy to peel right off and start fresh.
 Someone suggested 700 Glue-NO WAY!
 I bought this stuff and it was garbage, at least with this project.

 6. Patience – Getting these just right takes time.
-Shopping for just the right deer, santa, and trees almost made me loose faith in the whole project.
+Shopping for just the right deer, Santa and trees almost made me lose faith in the whole project.
 Once I found these critters, I pressed on and got my reward.

 These are so fun, I made them for guests as a take-a-way at my Very Merry Christmas table setting and I let my kids make one for their teachers (they are chomping at the bit to give them to them too)!